nDimensional/prototype/README.md

 The most symbolic difference is using a single pair of asterisks for bold and a single pair of underscores for italics.
 This is what Slack and Facebook Messenger use for styling; it makes more sense to most people and two-character style directives look atrocious and waste space.

 There are no ordered lists, and only `-` makes unordered lists (not `*`).
+List elements are indented with tab characters, not spaces.

+There are checklists, which start with `[ ] ` or `[x] `.
+Their checked state can be toggled with Ctrl-Enter or Cmd-Enter.

-There's no way to esacpe style characters.
+There's no way to escape style characters.

 There are only H1-H3 headers.

 There are no newlines within paragraphs.
-With the exeption of unordered lists (which are conceptually grouped as a single "list" block) and code blocks (eventually), every newline character begins an independent, self-contained block.
+With the exeption of lists (which are conceptually grouped as a single "list" block) and code blocks (eventually), every newline character begins an independent, self-contained block.

 Images can be embedded either with `![alt text](http://web.site)` or just with `!http://web.site`.
 This mirrors links, which can be inlined like Markdown's `[text](http://web.site)`, but also auto-link when pasted directly as `http://web.site`.

 ## Roadmap

 **Code blocks**.
 These are straightforward and just need implementation.
+They're identified by an opening line matching `/^```[-a-z]*$/` and extend to a closing line matching `/^```$/`.

 **Inline tables as TSVs**.
 This is spiritually pure interpretation of the tab character, and is vastly superior to Markdown's ASCII-art approach.
 This means single-column tables won't be possible, and that any line with a tab character will be rendered as a table row.
 There are lots of edges cases around cursor & selection behavior to iron out first.